We all have fairytales we’ve built up in our minds. Those great kingdoms we so greatly desire and hold deep inside our hearts.

 Our minds cannot possibly wrap around or understand God’s plans, thoughts, or ways…and some of them may even seem incredibly cruel.

 Being told you or a loved one have cancer (or another major health issue) is devastating.
-Going through relationship, marriage, or family difficulties…or other hardships in life, again, totally stinks.
+Going through relationship, marriage, or family difficulties…or other hardships in life…again, it totally stinks.
 It tempts us to think that God doesn’t care or that He somehow dropped the ball.
 But the fact is, God cares more than we can ever begin to fathom or imagine.

 God loves us, and if we could see the overall picture that He is painting in our life and our loved ones’ lives, we’d totally be ashamed of any time we’ve doubted Him, His Word, His promises, or His goodness.